-It is entirely possible (and indeed recommended for scripting) to just use the WebbPSF interface without the GUI, but the GUI will provide a quicker method for simple interactive calculations.
+It is entirely possible (and indeed recommended for scripting) to just use the WebbPSF interface without the GUI, but the GUI can provide a quicker method for many simple interactive calculations.

 Perhaps even more importantly, the underlying codebase has been entirely replaced and revamped.
 The most significant additions from a programmer’s perspective include:

-Most users may skip this section; read on only if you are interested in details of how the computations are performed.
-Otherwise, jump to Quick Start
+Read on if you’re interested in details of how the computations are performed.
+Otherwise, jump to Quick Start.

 The problem at hand is to transform supplied, precomputed OPDs (derived from a detailed optomechanical model of the telescope) into observed PSFs as seen with one or more of JWST’s various detectors.
 This requires knowledge of the location and orientation of the detector planes, the properties of relevant optics such as bandpass filters and/or coronagraphic image and pupil plane masks, and a model of light propagation between them.